 Filing for Judicial Separation or Filing for Divorce

 It is important to realise that if a petition for judicial separation is filed, the Court does not have the power to make Pension Sharing Orders.
 Pensions are frequently one of the most valuable assets in a marriage, so this can be an important consideration when deciding what process to use.

 Under the current law, a petition for divorce cannot be filed until the parties have been married for a year.
 However, you can apply for a judicial separation at any time.

 With a judicial separation, the court cannot order a clean financial break unless both parties give their consent.

 It is important to obtain professional advice and to ensure that you are aware of the effect either a divorce or judicial separation can have on your financial position.
-For further guidance, please contact Denise Woodward on 01244 305924 or email [email protected].
+For further guidance, please contact our Family team on 0161 475 7676 or email [email protected].